Backmatter

 • If a context question is unclear, return first to repo artifacts and ownership documents

-• If a harness question is unclear, return first to verify, evidence, and review policy
+• If a harness question is unclear, return first to verify, evidence, approval boundary, and review policy

 • Books and handbooks should reinforce judgment, not replace local artifacts